 - Electrocardiogram (ECG or EKG).
-This painless test detects and records the timing and strength of your heart's signals using small sensors (electrodes) attached to the skin on your chest and legs.
-The signals are recorded in the form of waves on graph paper or a monitor.
+This painless test detects and records the timing and strength of the heart's signals.
+It uses small sensors (electrodes) attached to the chest and sometimes to the arms or legs.
+Wires attach the sensors to a machine, which displays or prints results.
 An ECG can show signs of heart wall thickening or previous heart attack.
-A portable ECG machine such as a Holter monitor may be used to continuously monitor your heartbeat at home.
+A portable ECG device such as a Holter monitor may be used to continuously monitor the heartbeat at home.

 - Echocardiogram.
-An echocardiogram creates a moving picture of your heart using sound waves (ultrasound).
-It can identify areas of poor blood flow, abnormal heart valves and heart muscle that is not working normally.
-Your doctor can use this test to help diagnose fluid around the heart (pericardial effusion).
+An echocardiogram uses sound waves (ultrasound) to create pictures of the beating heart.
+It can identify areas of poor blood flow, heart valve issues and heart muscle that is not working properly.
+An echocardiogram can help diagnose fluid around the heart (pericardial effusion).

-The first treatment for acute pulmonary edema is supplemental oxygen.
-You usually receive oxygen through a face mask or nasal cannula — a flexible plastic tube with two openings that deliver oxygen to each nostril.
-This should ease some of your symptoms.
+The first treatment for acute pulmonary edema is oxygen.
+Oxygen flows through a face mask or a flexible plastic tube with two openings (nasal cannula) that deliver oxygen to each nostril.
+This should ease some symptoms.

-Your doctor will monitor your oxygen level closely.
-Sometimes it may be necessary to assist your breathing with a machine such as a mechanical ventilator or one that provides positive airway pressure.
+A health care provider monitors the oxygen level.
+Sometimes it may be necessary to assist breathing with a machine such as a mechanical ventilator or one that provides positive airway pressure.

-Depending on the severity of your condition and the reason for your pulmonary edema, you may also receive one or more of the following medications:
+Depending on the severity of the condition and the reason for the pulmonary edema, treatment might include one or more of the following medications:

 - Diuretics.
-Doctors commonly prescribe diuretics, such as furosemide (Lasix), to decrease the pressure caused by excess fluid in your heart and lungs.
+Diuretics, such as furosemide (Lasix), decrease the pressure caused by excess fluid in the heart and lungs.

 - Blood pressure drugs.
-If you have high or low blood pressure when you develop pulmonary edema, you'll be given medications to help manage the condition.
-Your doctor may also prescribe medications that lower the pressure going into or out of your heart.
+These help manage high or low blood pressure, which can occur with pulmonary edema.
+A provider may also prescribe medications that lower the pressure going into or out of the heart.
 Examples of such medicines are nitroglycerin (Nitromist, Nitrostat, others) and nitroprusside (Nitropress).

 - Inotropes.
-This type of medication is given through an IV if you are in the hospital with severe heart failure.
+This type of medication is given through an IV for people in the hospital with severe heart failure.
 Inotropes improve heart pumping function and maintain blood pressure.